HAIDALA/book_manager/Readme.md

 First, make sure you have Python installed on your system.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/

-Install Node.js:

-First, make sure you have Node.js installed on your system.
-You can download the latest version of Node.js from the official website: https://nodejs.org/

 Change to the frontend directory: